there's a Big Bang in the Bible, boys and girls

 BANG!
 In the book Industrial Explosion Prevention and Protection, Frank T. Bodurtha defines an explosion as such: “an explosion is the result, not the cause, of a rapid expansion of gases.
 It may occur from physical or mechanical change.”
 Basically, God blows the primordial soup apart with an explosion.

 The words “below” and “above” are actually the same Hebrew word: מִן “min” or מִנִּי “minni” or מִנֵּי־ “mine”.
-This basically means that the matter was separated apart, one from the other, within the expanse of space, or expanse of the heavens as outer space is defined in the next verse and in verse 15: for lights in the expanse of the heavens to give light on the earth…
+This basically means that the matter was separated apart, one from the other – at its most fundamental level, within the expanse of space, or expanse of the heavens as outer space is defined in the next verse and in verse 15: “for lights in the expanse of the heavens to give light on the earth…”

-Not until verse 8 is the word “heaven” ascribed to its actual meaning of the sky and outer space, but hereafter it carries that meaning because it has been defined as such.
+Not until verse 8 is the word “heaven” ascribed to its actual meaning of the sky and outer space (there is no delineation for the earth’s atmosphere – it was likely still forming), but hereafter it carries that meaning because it has been defined as such.
 It is no longer used as a metaphor for Space.
 The second and ensuing days denote the continuation of consistent motion according to the same Physical Laws that governed the first day.

-After the explosion, the universe begins to form from the elemental level and below.
+After the explosion, the universe begins to form from the sub-atomic level.
 Gravity begins to gather matter into what are now the celestial bodies.
 Order is introduced to what was chaos: “formless and void” v2.
 Specifically, on earth, this is happening, but it is also happening generally throughout the Universe.

 Again, earth and water are here defined and depart forever from their metaphorical meanings.
 While this is going on throughout the universe on other planets and celestial bodies, this is the definitive transition from speaking of the Universe to now speaking of the planet Earth.
 Why?
 Because this record is for the people of earth.